AndrewKeepCoding/WinUI3Localizer/README.md

 First asign an `Uid` to the `Button`, then in each language resources file, add an item that corresponds to the `Uid`.

 You can also have multiple string resources files.
-For example, besides the default **Resources.resw** file, you can have a **Messages.resw** for your messages file.
+For example, besides the **Resources.resw** file, you can have a **Messages.resw** for your messages file.
 To just need to include `/<resources-file-name>/` before the string resource identifier.

 ```xml